johannwerner/Testio/README.md

 ## TOComponents

-TOComponents was created as a framework
+TOComponents was created as a framework so it can be reused in the future.

 ## Limitations of testing
 Due to the fact that swift package manager has no control over its packages and swiftrx includes arm64 achitecture when running on simulator I was unable to test on simulator and therefore I only tested on iPhone 7, iPhone 8 and iPhone 6s